 Professor Hartman has been working with an interdisciplinary team to study the impact of COVID-19 on the British public.
 This project secured early funding from the UK’s Economic and Social Research Council (ESRC) and has collected nationally representative panel data from multiple survey waves of respondents beginning when the first UK Lockdown was announced (on 23 March 2020).
-This unique collaboration is only one of two social science research teams to receive ESRC funding to collect new longitudinal survey data on British adults to study the implications of COVID-19 (e.g., see this funding announcement).
+This unique collaboration is only one of two social science research teams to receive ESRC funding to collect new longitudinal survey data since the start of the pandemic to study the implications of COVID-19 on adults living in the UK (e.g., see this funding announcement).
 While this project has been immensely challenging, given the speed with which things have changed locally, nationally, and internationally, it has also been a once-in-a-lifetime opportunity (hopefully!) to study a global health crisis which has wrought about such societal upheaval.

 PhD in Political Science (Political Psychology), 2009

 MA in International Relations, 2003